Kevinpgalligan/KevingalWebsite/pages/blog/java-overloading.md

 *Java* is a programming language that is a cinch to run on any computer.
 It cleans up the junk left by your code, and takes care of a lot of small stuff like that for you.

 Guy's talk was a talk on the Java programming language.
-He used the syllable schtick to show that if you take a small language, and you let folks add new rules and words to it, then they can turn it into a big, strong language.
+He used the syllable schtick to show that if you take a small language, and you let folks add new rules and words to it, then they can make it a big, strong language.
 They can add what they need, and leave out what they don't need.
 They can grow the language in the way they want.
+This way of thought may have come from Guy's work on the Scheme programming language.

 An *operator* is a blah.